 Pursue Global Expansion with an Experienced Partner

 Global expansion comes with a number of benefits and challenges.
 But as the COVID-19 pandemic lingers for the foreseeable future, businesses’ risks become magnified.
-However, Velocity Global’s International PEO solution mitigates these risks, and gives firms the flexibility to take on overseas growth opportunities with confidence.
+However, Velocity Global’s Employer of Record solution mitigates these risks, and gives firms the flexibility to take on overseas growth opportunities with confidence.

 With global expansion capabilities in more than 185 markets, businesses like yours can take advantage of time-sensitive opportunities, short-term projects, or take the first step towards a long-term presence abroad.